Application to become a patient

 - who as a patient of another local GP has been

-for at least 6 months after being seen (for medical ethical reasons)
+for at least 6 months after being seen (for medico-ethical reasons);

-- who doesn't want to pay for medical services (see Fees page), if you expect Government subsidies (other than GMS), there are subsidised practices available for you.
+- who doesn't intend to pay for our medical services (see Fees page), if you expect Government subsidies (other than GMS), there are subsidised practices available for you.

-- If you don't have confidence in my care for the "easy bits", and/or not be prepared to pay for it, why would I want to take on the "difficult bits" without charging proper specialist rates?
+- If you don't have confidence in our care for the "easy bits", and/or not be prepared to pay for it, why would I want to take on the "difficult bits" without charging proper specialist rates?

 - How can I offer holistic care if I am excluded from aspects of your health care?

-- If something needs care or expertise not available in the Practice, it is better to be referred from the Practice to a service that can provide it (such as a specialist), so we then remain aware of overall health needs
+- If something needs care or expertise not available in this Practice, it is better to be referred from our Practice to a service that can provide it (such as an appropriate specialist), so we then remain aware of overall health needs.